 For the most part, penny stocks have a bad reputation.
 It really depends on what magnitude of a security you are talking about.
+Let's just say that penny stocks pose substantially more risk, even done the correct way, than say value or dividend investing.
 This article will cover what exactly a penny stock is, what you need to look out to reduce your risk of getting scammed, and in general how to trade penny stocks in Canada.

 So What Exactly Is A Penny Stock?

-Before we begin with how to start trading penny stocks in Canada, it's important we actually go over what a penny stock is.
+Before we begin learning how to trade penny stocks in Canada, it's important we actually go over what a penny stock is.
 This is a simple yet highly complicated question with as many answers as there are investment professionals in this world.
 But let's focus on two of the more popular definitions.
 First is a cookie-cutter definition that most people use - a penny stock is a stock that trades below $5 per share( I know, weird right?!)

 Second, a more meaningful and informative definition - a penny stock is a stock with the following characteristics:

 - It's a stock of a small company that has highly illiquid and speculative shares.

 - Has a small following and almost never covered by analysts in the industry.

 - Usually traded over-the-counter (OTC) or through pink sheets.
 If you are unsure about these terms, then please take a look at our financial terms glossary.